 Reviewing the employee’s performance.

-Identifying ways the employee may improve his or her performance.
+Identifying ways the employee may improve their performance.

 Identifying performance goals and expectations for the next review period.

 Identifying employee training and development needs.

 The performance evaluation process will include, but not be limited to, a written performance evaluation on the forms used by the College, the employee’s signature acknowledging receipt of the forms, and any comments by the employee.
 A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee.